 - The NHS North West and the Council of Deans for Health have developed a free e-learning tool, the Standardised Numeracy Assessment Process (SNAP).
 The e-learning tool is hosted by the University of Chester and assists employers with the assessment of staff numeracy skills and develop them further.

 - Skills for Health career and competence frameworks, core standards for assistant practitioners and update information to the qualifications framework.

-- Skills for Health have produced a video to highlight the benefits of using apprenticeships in the NHS.
+- Skills for Health has produced a video to highlight the benefits of using apprenticeships in the NHS.

-- Skills for Care, information about developing a skilled workforce, qualifications and training in social care.
+- Skills for Care provides information about developing a skilled workforce, qualifications and training in social care.

 - The gov.uk website has a useful section explaining qualifications.

 - The Curriculum and Development Agency has details about the changes to vocational qualifications from January 2011.